i-net-software/dokuwiki-plugin-zerolinecss/README.md

-inlinedcss Plugin for DokuWiki
+#zerolinecss Plugin for DokuWiki

-Inlines the CSS
+Inlines CSS into the page

 All documentation for this plugin can be found at http://github.com/i-net-software/dokuwiki-plugin-inlinedcss